Not too little, not too much: a theoretical analysis of graph (over)smoothing: Conclusion and outlooks

 While the oversmoothing phenomenon $k\to \infty$ has been well characterized, until now there has been no theoretical studies that rigorously modelled both the benefits of finite smoothing before oversmoothing kicks in.
 In this paper, we adopted a simplified context of linear GNNs with mean aggregation and random graphs with partially observed latent variables, and proved on two representative examples the co-existence of both phenomena.
 We identified two mechanisms for the benefits of mean aggregation: it tends to shrink noisy principal components faster than meaningful ones, and it tends to gather nodes of the same community faster than they collapses together.
 We obtained theoretical expressions up to some error terms that matched the numerics quite well on simple synthetic data.

 There are many outlooks to this work.
 First and foremost, deriving inspiration from our theoretical observations to design better methods of setting the order of smoothing in practical application is a major challenge.
 As seen in Fig.~\ref{fig:cora} in the introduction, both mechanisms that we identified seem to come into play on real data.
 However, many quantities appearing in the risks \eqref{eq:reg_risk_k} and \eqref{eq:gmm_risk_k} need to be estimated.
 Second, extending our theory to more complex loss functions (especially for classification) and non-linear GNNs is crucial.
-Finally, our work is a step towards a better understanding of \emph{the relationship between node features and graph structure}, which is at the heart of (over)smoothing and all graph machine learning methods.
-A more general theory is still an open question.
+Finally, our work is a step towards a better understanding of \emph{the relationship between node features and graph structure}, which is at the heart of (over)smoothing, heterophily, and all graph machine learning methods.
+A more general theory, and more realistic models of random graphs to analyze it, is still an open question.